Oskar Dirlewanger: World War II

 The brutality of Dirlewanger himself was further described by Mathias Schenck, a Belgian national who was serving in the area as a German Army combat engineer: "There is also that small child in Dirlewanger’s hands.
 He took it from a woman who was standing in the crowd in the street.
 He lifted the child high and then threw it into the fire.
 Then he shot the mother."
 According to Schenck, Dirlewanger also had a habit of hanging people every Thursday, whether it be Poles or his own men, often being the one to kick the chair out from underneath them.
-He described witnessing the massacre of children at the John Climacus's Orthodox Church orphanage:
+He described witnessing the massacre of children at an orphanage:

 We blew up the doors, I think of a school.
 Children were standing in the hall and on the stairs.
 Lots of children.
 All with their small hands up.
 We looked at them for a few moments until Dirlewanger ran in.
 He ordered to kill them all.
 They shot them and then they were walking over their bodies and breaking their little heads with butt ends.
 Blood and brain matter streamed down the stairs.
 There is a memorial plaque in that place stating that 350 children were killed.
 I think there were many more, maybe 500.